Science Diction: Knock On Wood And Tsunami

 Read the full study on the link between a desire for control, and reliance on superstitions under stress.

-This episode was produced by Daniel Peterschmidt, Johanna Mayer, and Senior Producer Elah Feder.
-Daniel Peterschmidt is our composer and mastered this episode.
+This episode was produced by D Peterschmidt, Johanna Mayer, and Senior Producer Elah Feder.
+D Peterschmidt is our composer and mastered this episode.
 We had fact checking help from Robin Palmer.
 Nadja Oertelt is our Chief Content Officer.